 Transparency and Democracy

 Buying Fairtrade-certified cocoa powder reduces the environmental impact of cacao farming, preserving valuable ecosystems for future generations.
 Despite all of this, Fairtrade-certified products still only capture a small share of the overall market at around 0.5%.

 Are Wildly Organic's Cacao Products Fairtrade-Certified?

 YES!
 Wildly Organic's famous Chocolate Syrup and Fermented Cacao Powder proudly display the Fairtrade Certification logo.
-Furthermore, our organic certification guarantees the best quality Fairtrade cocoa powders available, while helping small-scale farmers, supporting sustainable farming practices, and promoting fair labor standards.
+Furthermore, our organic certification guarantees the best quality Fairtrade cocoa powders available while helping small-scale farmers, supporting sustainable farming practices, and promoting fair labor standards.

-Shop Wildly Organic’s Fairtrade Cacao Powder
+Shop Wildly Organic’s Ethical Cacao Powder

-From dreadful working conditions to child slavery, many poor people suffer to produce your favorite feel-good food.
-Fortunately, you can reduce the injustice that takes place in the cocoa industry by making more ethical purchasing decisions.
+From dreadful working conditions to child slavery, many poor people suffer for the manufacturing of chocolate.
+Fortunately, you can reduce the injustice in the cocoa industry by making more ethical purchasing decisions.